fnc314/hair_etc_app/README.md

 ## As an evolution of the first HairEtcApp

 For this version of the appointment management application, I integrated [Devise](https://github.com/plataformatec/devise) for Client management and continued using [Twilio](www.twilio.com) for direct SMS messages sent to stylists.
-I also gave the service a complete overhaul, with a mobile-first redesign, using [Bootstrap CSS](www.getbootstrap.com).
+I also gave the service a complete overhaul, with a mobile-first redesign, using [Bootstrap CSS](www.getbootstrap.com) and [jQueary UI](www.jquearyui.com).
 The redesign allowed me to vastly improve the user experience.

 ## Truly Mobile First Design

 The best way for me to achieve a perfect mobile experience was to generate views that were specifically designed for mobile devices.
-Therefore, I used D.R.Y. tactics and rendered partials that were designed for either mobile devices (mobile browsers or the dedicated Android app).
+Therefore, I used D.R.Y. tactics and rendered partials that were designed for mobile devices (mobile browsers or the dedicated Android app).
 Using

 ```ruby
 (request.user_agent =~ /Mobile/i).nil? ? 'desktopForm' : 'mobileForm'